 The selling price reflects the current value for the original parts alone.
 A great set of electronics for that 1957-1962 Les Paul Standard restoration project you're working on.
 Two original PAF sticker humbuckers with their covers, all the wiring, pots, and output jack, an ABR bridge without the retaining wire, Grover tuners, and all the original plastic pieces ("Les Paul" truss rod cover) and silver-insert top-hat knobs.
 The stop tailpiece looks 1969 period-correct (or earlier).
 And the original faux alligator case in excellent condition.
 Did we forget to mention the tone that comes with all of these parts put together in such an unreasonably attractive package?

-3/19/24 ADDED NOTE: Will consider selling parts separately if anyone is interested in the PAFs and the wiring harness only.
-I would keep the rest just for the neck, it's that nice, and sell of the rest of the nickel parts.
+3/19/24 ADDED NOTE: Will consider selling parts separately if anyone is interested in the just the PAFs.
+I would keep the body just for the neck, it's that nice, and sell off the rest of the nickel parts.
 Send us a message if you have any interest, I'm sure we can work something out.

 Electronic payments, PayPal, direct transfers.
 Old-fashioned paper like bank checks and money orders OK after clearing.
 We'll work with you.
 Trades may be considered; we are currently not looking for anything specific.
 But you never know!
 (A nice jetglo Rick bass might be nice...)